jjallaire/draftpod/src/components/guide/articles/multi-player.md

 Finally, copy the provided URL and send it to the other players you'd like to have join.

-Players should use a desktop, laptop or tablet rather than a mobile phone (since phones don't generally have large enough screens to accommodate the Draftpod UI).
+Players should use a desktop, laptop or tablet rather than a mobile phone (since phones don't generally have large enough screens to accommodate the UI).

 When a player joins, their name will appear in the players list.
 Once all of the players have joined, click **Start** to begin.